Tuck1297/dynamic-webserver/README.md

         /monthly/:month_id/:year
     /state/:state
 ```
-Navigation is currently only populated in the homepage path.
-Tucker is currently working on pulling
+Navigation works across all dynampic paths.
+Error code still needs to be created for each unique dynamic path.

-that code out into its own method and have it be called in all the dynamic paths.
+Website templates for navigation have been created.
+Need to finish design phase for rest of page.

-Added some basic foundation code to the error client response webpage.
+Added some basic foundation code to the error client response webpage (.html file).